 Everyone who applies for any benefit program has the following rights.
 These are just some of the rights you may have.

-If you think you have been treated unfairly, or if you have questions about your legal rights under benefits programs, call New Hampshire Legal Assistance (NHLA) at 603-223-9750 or 1-800-921-1115 and press 4, or apply for help online.
-Tell NHLA you are calling about town welfare and tell them about any deadlines you have.
+If you think you have been treated unfairly, or if you have questions about your legal rights under benefits programs, call 603 Legal Aid at 603-224-3333 or 800-639-5290 or apply for help online.
+If you call any time other than 9-1 weekdays, leave a message and be sure to say you are calling about Local Welfare and state any deadlines you have.

 1. You have the right to file an application.